-- A Second Mortgage is a Mortgage that is subordinate only to a first lien on the mortgaged property, which, in the case of Second Mortgages we acquire, must be occupied by the borrower as the borrower's principal residence. - A Simple Interest Mortgage is a Mortgage in which interest is computed on the basis of a year of 365 or 366 days and actual days elapsed.
+- A "Second Mortgage" is a Mortgage that is subordinate only to a first lien on the mortgaged property, which, in the case of Second Mortgages we acquire, must be occupied by the borrower as the borrower's principal residence. - A "Simple Interest Mortgage" is a Mortgage in which interest is computed on the basis of a year of 365 or 366 days and actual days elapsed.
 For other Mortgages, interest is typically computed on the basis of a year of 360 days consisting of twelve 30-day months.
 Each monthly payment of a Simple Interest Mortgage is applied first to the interest that has accrued as of the date of payment, with the remainder being applied to principal.
 The total amount of interest that accrues on a Simple Interest Mortgage over its life may exceed or be less than the amount that accrues on other Mortgages having the same interest rate and maturity, depending on the timing of the borrower's payments.
-Moreover, there is no grace period on a Simple Interest Mortgage if the borrower makes a monthly payment after the due date, while most other Mortgages provide a grace period, typically of 15 days, during which additional interest does not accrue on a late payment.
-The borrower under a Simple Interest Mortgage pays additional interest if a payment is not timely made and less interest if a payment is made early. - A Super-Conforming Mortgage is a Mortgage secured by a property located in a designated high-cost area with an original principal balance exceeding the base conforming loan limit (for 2018, \$453,100 for a one-family residence).
-The loan limits for Super-Conforming Mortgages are established by the Reform Act (for 2018, the maximum is generally \$679,650 for a one-family residence).
+Moreover, there is no grace period on a Simple Interest Mortgage provide a grace period, typically of 15 days, during which additional interest does not accrue on a late payment.
+The borrower under a Simple Interest Mortgage pays additional interest if a payment is not timely made and less interest if a payment is made early. - A "Super-Conforming Mortgage" is a Mortgage secured by a property located in a designated high-cost area with an original principal balance exceeding the base conforming loan limit (for 2019, \$484,350 for a one-family residence).
+The loan limits for Super-Conforming Mortgages are established by the Reform Act (for 2019, the maximum is generally \$726,525 for a one-family residence).
 For properties in Alaska, Hawaii, Guam and the U.S. Virgin Islands, different loan limit calculations may apply.
-We purchase fixed-rate 15-, 20- and 30-year Super-Conforming Mortgages and Super-Conforming Mortgages that are ARMs ("Super-Conforming ARMs").
-Thirty-year fixed-rate Super-Conforming Mortgages and ARMs may be Initial Interest Mortgages that permit borrowers to pay only accrued interest for 10 years followed by a 20-year period over which principal is fully amortized.
+We purchase fixed-rate 15-, 20- and 30-year Super-Conforming Mortgages and Super-Conforming Mortgages and ARMs may be Initial Interest Mortgages that permit borrowers to pay only accrued interest for 10 years followed by a 20-year period over which principal is fully amortized.
 (We ceased purchasing Initial Interest Mortgages on September 1, 2010.)
 The Super-Conforming Mortgages we purchase may be geographically concentrated.
 See Mortgage Purchase and Servicing Standards Mortgage Purchase Standards.